On this page

 The total area of protected land (i.e. land proclaimed or reserved for conservation purposes) within onshore South Australia is 21,101,581 hectares, over 21% of the state.
-The areas are administered by the Department of Environment, Water and Natural Resources (DEWNR) under the National Parks and Wildlife Act 1972, Crown Land Management Act 2009 and Wilderness Protection Act 1992.
+The areas are administered by the Department for Environment and Water (DEW) under the National Parks and Wildlife Act 1972, Crown Land Management Act 2009 and Wilderness Protection Act 1992.
 Approximately 74% of onshore protected areas allow access for mineral and petroleum exploration and development.
 There are seven categories of reserve.

 Summary of protected areas onshore South Australia

 |NPW Act 1972||10||25,887||<0.1%||0%||<0.1%|